santiment/academy/src/docs/metrics/ethereum-spent/index.md

 ### Aggregated data per project

-In order to fetch how many ETH every project spent in a the last N days, you can execute the following GraphQL query (the `days` can contain any number of days):
+In order to fetch how many ETH every project spent in the last N days, you can execute the following GraphQL query (the `days` can contain any number of days):

 ```graphql
 {